maartenba/teamcity-cloud-azure/README.md

 * The VM should have the TeamCity agent installed and started as a service.
 * The TeamCity server and agent should be able to communicate, either over the public Internet or using a Microsoft Azure VNET.
 It may be necessary to open certain load balancer and/or firewall ports (e.g. the TeamCity agent port 9090).
-* When the agent name is configured differently than the default (hostname ofhe machine), the installed TeamCity agent must be authorized by the TeamCity server.
+* When the agent name is configured differently than the default (hostname of the machine), the installed TeamCity agent must be authorized in the TeamCity server.
+If you want authorization to happen automatically, make sure the ```name``` property in ```<TeamCity Agent Home>/conf/buildagent.properties``` is set to the hostname of the virtual machine.

 More information on setting up a build agent for your TeamCity server on Microsoft Azure [can be found here](docs/setup-build-agent-vm.md).